tejush1998/sales-eval/README.md

 **[sales-eval.onrender.com](https://sales-eval.onrender.com/)**

-Upload a sales call recording.
-Saleval transcribes Hindi audio into English with speaker diarization, and scores the call across 5 sales-quality criteria using AI.
+Upload a sales call recording in any language.
+Saleval transcribes audio with speaker diarization, and scores the call across 5 sales-quality criteria using AI.

 YouTube URL support is available in the dev environment only.